The founder and head coach of Kraken Water Polo is Owen

 He played and helped start high school water polo at Wheeler High School in Marietta, one of the founding teams in the Georgia High School Water Polo Association (GHSWPA) in 2006.
 The original Wheeler coach was Karina Cordisco.
 On the side, Owen started a youth water polo club named "Kraken Water Polo" to promote water polo in local neighborhood pools during the summers.
 Kraken Water Polo was featured in USA Water Polo's Skipshot magazine in its Summer 2009 issue as an up-and-coming club.

 When water polo at Wheeler lost then coach Richard Tavernaro and the school sponsorship in 2010, Coach Owen stepped in with the Kraken Water Polo club to provide a platform for water polo to continue at Wheeler.
 From that point, the high school team has competed as "Wildcat Water Polo" in the GHSWPA fall competition season, with Coach Owen as its head coach.
 Assistant coaches have included past Wildcat players, and since 2016 Jeff and Kelsey Drews, who have played a significant role in bringing the teams to a higher level.

 Although mostly Wheeler students, the Wildcats are joined by players from other schools in Cobb County not having water polo, which is allowed under GHSWPA rules since water polo has not yet obtained varsity status.
-The GHSWPA fall completion league had 35 teams in 4 divisions in 2017.
-(Kraken had 4 Wildcat teams represented: Wildcat A, B, C, and Lady Wildcats A & B.) The 2020 season was postponed to Spring 2021 due to covid, and downsized to 22 teams.
+The GHSWPA fall competition league had 40 teams in 4 divisions in 2019.
+(Kraken had 6 Wildcat teams represented: Wildcat A, B, C, D, and Lady Wildcats A & B.) The 2020 season was postponed to Spring 2021 due to covid, and downsized to 22 teams.

-High schools represented by Kraken & Wildcat players over the years include: Wheeler, Campbell, Pope, Hillgrove, Harrison, Pebblebrook, Walton, Kell, McEachern, Cumberland Christian, Mt.
+High schools represented by Kraken & Wildcat players over the years include: Wheeler, Campbell, Pope, Hillgrove, Harrison, Pebblebrook, Walton, Kell, McEachern, Marietta, Roswell, Calhoun, Cumberland Christian, Mt.
 Bethel Christian, Johnson Ferry Christian, Holy Spirit Prep, Cambridge, Cherokee, Blessed Trinity and homeschoolers.

 In 2011, Kraken added a spring program, focused more on skill development and introducing new players to water polo, along with a few scrimmages with other clubs that also were active in the spring.
 The Kraken spring program is open to boys and girls, 11 years and up, any school.

 In the 2017 fall GHSWPA competition season, Kraken added a Wildcat "C" team for beginners and younger players, and in 2019 further added a Wildcat "D" team to make sure that all interested players had an appropriate level team to join.